mozilla/anodejsholidayseason/localization/localization_part_1.md

 We can see that these variables and functions are placed in the `req` object.

 So to setup our site for localization, we must look through all of our code and templates and wrap strings in calls to gettext.

 ## Language Detection

-[TODO... does this belong in part 3?]
+By setting up the i18n-abide module, we've actually installed a new peice of middleware.

-At runtime, the `i18n-abide` module will detect the user's prefered locale and output "Hello, World!" localized to them.
+At runtime, the middleware will detect the user's prefered locale.

-[Look through i18n-abide tutorial, any other steps?]
+It will look at it's configuration to find the best language match.
+It will then output "Hello, World!" localized to one of your supported languages or default to English.

+## Wrapping Up

 In our next post, we'll look at how strings like "Hello, World!" are extracted, translated, and prepared for use by our service.

-Stay tuned...
+In the third post, we'll look more deeply at the middleware and configuration options.